LightBoy01/ai-job-spot/src/job-descriptions/61c95461902d3fe663d9774f2916d72fb4ba7d152e32af4023fe83da527094ff-briink-growth-intern-merantix-ai-campus.md

   from our leadership and the diverse expertise within the entire Merantix ecosystem.
 ---
+### Description
-### Description\nMerantix is dedicated to building Europe’s most powerful AI ecosystem, fostering inspiration, open knowledge exchange, and deep collaboration.
-This platform is anchored by flagship initiatives like the 6,000 sqm Merantix AI Campus in Berlin, which hosts over 80 AI startups and 300+ events annually, the London AI Hub, and the AI House at the World Economic Forum.\n\nAs a Founder’s Associate, you will be a driven, entrepreneurial mind at the core of growing the Merantix AI Campus.
+Merantix is dedicated to building Europe’s most powerful AI ecosystem, fostering inspiration, open knowledge exchange, and deep collaboration.
+This platform is anchored by flagship initiatives like the 6,000 sqm Merantix AI Campus in Berlin, which hosts over 80 AI startups and 300+ events annually, the London AI Hub, and the AI House at the World Economic Forum.

+As a Founder’s Associate, you will be a driven, entrepreneurial mind at the core of growing the Merantix AI Campus.
 Your role involves driving momentum, excellence, and purpose within this community-first organization.
-You will also play a vital part in amplifying the voice of the AI ecosystem by creating compelling, strategic, and educational content for a global audience, working closely with the marketing team to showcase groundbreaking work and insights.\n\n### Responsibilities\n- Work hand-in-hand with the growth team to own, execute, and steer a wide range of high-impact growth projects.\n- Strengthen relationships with leading AI startups, AI infrastructure companies, investors, and industry leaders to build bridges and grow the community.\n- Shape the topics of events and initiatives, bringing fresh ideas to spotlight relevant AI subjects and individuals.\n- Ensure project materials and communication are sharp, timely, and aligned with stakeholders to keep the engine running smoothly.\n- Collaborate closely with the marketing team to execute marketing strategies aligned with business and community goals.\n- Create multimedia promotions for events and produce engaging post-event content (e.g., posters, event recaps, social media posts, photos, video snippets).\n\n### Qualifications\n- Driven by entrepreneurship and possess a growth mindset.\n- Excel at multitasking, prioritizing, and proactively finding creative solutions to drive results.\n- Solid knowledge of marketing, content creation, graphic design, social media, or video production.\n- Previously completed at least one internship in a similar environment.\n- Demonstrate strong analytical and communication skills, with an in-depth attention to detail.\n- Comfortable navigating and discussing topics related to AI and innovation, with a curiosity to dive deeper into the space.\n- Experienced with common design and production tools such as Photoshop, Lightroom, AfterEffects, Canva, Figma, etc.\n- Based in Berlin.\n\n### Author's Take\nThis Founder's Associate role at Merantix offers an exceptional opportunity for an ambitious and entrepreneurial individual passionate about AI and community building.
+You will also play a vital part in amplifying the voice of the AI ecosystem by creating compelling, strategic, and educational content for a global audience, working closely with the marketing team to showcase groundbreaking work and insights.

+### Responsibilities
+- Work hand-in-hand with the growth team to own, execute, and steer a wide range of high-impact growth projects.
+- Strengthen relationships with leading AI startups, AI infrastructure companies, investors, and industry leaders to build bridges and grow the community.
+- Shape the topics of events and initiatives, bringing fresh ideas to spotlight relevant AI subjects and individuals.
+- Ensure project materials and communication are sharp, timely, and aligned with stakeholders to keep the engine running smoothly.
+- Collaborate closely with the marketing team to execute marketing strategies aligned with business and community goals.
+- Create multimedia promotions for events and produce engaging post-event content (e.g., posters, event recaps, social media posts, photos, video snippets).

+### Qualifications
+- Driven by entrepreneurship and possess a growth mindset.
+- Excel at multitasking, prioritizing, and proactively finding creative solutions to drive results.
+- Solid knowledge of marketing, content creation, graphic design, social media, or video production.
+- Previously completed at least one internship in a similar environment.
+- Demonstrate strong analytical and communication skills, with an in-depth attention to detail.
+- Comfortable navigating and discussing topics related to AI and innovation, with a curiosity to dive deeper into the space.
+- Experienced with common design and production tools such as Photoshop, Lightroom, AfterEffects, Canva, Figma, etc.
+- Based in Berlin.

+### Author's Take
+This Founder's Associate role at Merantix offers an exceptional opportunity for an ambitious and entrepreneurial individual passionate about AI and community building.
 It provides significant hands-on experience in a fast-paced, high-impact environment, directly contributing to the growth and visibility of Europe's leading AI ecosystem.
 Ideal for a junior professional seeking a role with broad exposure, creative freedom, and the chance to make a tangible difference in shaping the future of AI.